discos/doc/developer/protocols/backends.rst

 ==================

 Communication consists of a number of messages, each message consisting of a line of text.
-The protocol supports requests and replies messages.
+The protocol supports requests and replies messages, identified by the first character of the message: requests are indicated by '**?**', replies by '**!**'.
-Requests are indicated by "?", replies by "!".
-Each request should be acknowledged by a reply.
+Each message is made up of a **type code** followed by the message **name**, and optionally by one or many message **arguments**; name and arguments are separated one each other using the character '**,**' .

-Replies should not be sent except in response to a request.
+A reply is necessary for every request, however the nature of the reply may change depending on the request:

-A reply is necessary for every request, however the nature of the reply may change depending on the request.
+  * The reply message should have the same name as the request message.
-The reply message should have the same name as the request message.
+  * The first argument of a reply message should always be a return code.
-The first parameter of a reply message should always be a return code.
-A return code of *ok* indicates successful processing of the request, while anything else indicates failure.
+  * A return code of **ok** indicates successful processing of the request, while anything else indicates failure.
-The recommended failure strings are
+  * The recommended failure strings are **invalid** (for malformed requests) and **fail** (for valid requests which could not be processed).
-*invalid* (for malformed requests) and
+  * On success, further reply arguments are specific to the type of request.
-*fail* (for valid requests which could not be processed) but backends may return other failure strings.
-On success, further parameters are specific to the type of request made while in the case of failure a second parameter should describe the failure in more detail and in human-readable form:
+  * In the case of failure a second argument should describe the failure in more detail and in human-readable form.

 +-----------+---------------------------------------------------------------+
 |Return Code|Description                                                    |